-We want to reassure you that our health and safety practices, PPE policies, frequent cleaning, and disease prevention plans will be in accordance with the Minnesota Department of Health and Governor Wallz.
+We want to reassure you that our health and safety practices, PPE policies, frequent cleaning, air quality control, and disease prevention plans will be in accordance with the Minnesota Department of Health and Governor Wallz.
 Additionally, the Minnesota Department of Education and Paladin will be providing personal protective equipment (PPE) for all students and staff, which includes two PPEs (cloth face-covering or neck gaiter for all students and staff).
 We have also implemented rigorous, continual cleaning practices which includes sanitizing every classroom between classes and disinfecting bathrooms and high touch surfaces throughout the day.

 Opt-In Distance Learning

 We want families and students to be comfortable and confident with our return to school plans.
 If your student or family has underlying health issues or you are not comfortable sending your student to school for any reason, we will continue to provide a distance learning option for students if preferred.
-Please let us know this is your decision via the survey linked beow.

 Other Resources and Website Links:

 - Home Screening Tool for COVID-19 Symptoms (PDF)

 - COVID-19 Attendance Guide for Parents and Families (PDF)

 - Síntomas del COVID-19 (español)